mmmark0/terminal-website/README.md

 ## License

-This project is licensed under the [Original Project License](https://codepen.io/HuntingHawk/pen/rNaEZxW) because it's a derivative work.
+This project is licensed under the <a href="https://codepen.io/HuntingHawk/pen/rNaEZxW" target="_blank">Original Project License</a> because it's a derivative work.
 Please review the original project's license for more details.